ajmorton/advent_of_code/2023-nim/Thoughts.md

 ## Day 09 - Mirage Maintenance
 Slow start but quick turnaround for the gold star.
 This feels like it's just derivatives?
 Wonder if there's a non-stack based solution here.

+Clean up: Turns out Nim `func`s aren't pure functions and allow for mutation of arguments passed in.
+I was confused why the compiler wasn't doing common subexpression elimination for recursive calls to `nextDeltas` [here](./src/days/day09.nim#L14) and needed to save the result into a variable first.